About Fashion Footprint

 We regularly collaborate with other high street retailers on a wide variety of projects and initiatives.
-Examples of this are the Responsible and Accountable Garment Sector Project (RAGS), our involvement in the Joint Turkey Project and the Sustainable Clothing Action Plan, a new project to drive increased sustainability for the lifecycle of clothing.
+Good examples of this are the Accord on Fire and Building Safety in Bangladesh, our involvement in the Joint Turkey Project, the Sustainable Action Clothing Plan and the Better Cotton Initiative.
+For more on all these activities, see Our Products.

 6. THIRD PARTY SERVICE PROVIDERS

-We work with many third party service providers, whether it is to test our products or audit our suppliers’ factories.
+We work with many third party service providers, whether it’s to test our products or audit our suppliers’ factories.
 These companies work in partnership with our own teams, providing valuable specific expertise to support our programmes.

 For more information about our Fashion Footprint work, you can follow the links above or go to our FAQs.